lana-20/i_sliced_up_fun-SQA-mnemonic/README.md

         - [ ] Wireless to Broadband
         - [ ] One WiFi Network to Another WiFi Network
     - [ ] Geolocation Errors
-        - [ ] Changing the language and checking the app for correctness
+        - [ ] Changing the Language and checking the app for correctness
     - [ ] Losing Connection
         - [ ] Check if the app crashes
         - [ ] Proper Error Message